sayheylaura/book-catalog/README.md

 # Book catalog

 This is a web app to manage the books catalog of a bookstore.

-I'm still learning so please, if you spot a bug, want to improve my code or just show me another way to do things, don't hesitate to open an issue or send a PR!
+Books can be filtered by genre, and there's an edition dashboard where the user can edit, add and remove books.

 ## How to use this repo